ceribe/advent-of-code/2020/README.md

 After cloning open "2020" directory in VSCode.
 Switch to the "Run and Debug" tab and run one of the configurations.
 For each day there is a release/debug configuration.

+# My thoughts about Swift

+Overall this language seems nice.
+Syntax is pleasant and it has a lot of modern features.
+Looks quite similiar to Kotlin, especially when it comes to passing lambdas as arguments.
+Now for the bad parts.
+Tooling for Linux could be better.
+While plugin does quite a lot it does not highlight errors on the fly, but only after compilation.
+Also reading a file was surprisingly challenging, because I could not use any of the built-in functions, because they work only on Apple platforms.
+Another thing that seemed surreal was the fact that you cannot subscript Strings with Ints.
+I wrote an extension function to "fix" that, but even after reading about why it is this way it seemed bizarre.